jonatas-tavares/jonatas-tavares/README.md

 - 👋 Hi, I’m @jonatas-tavares.
-- 👀 I’m interested in solving problems with Data Science and Optimization.
+- 👀 I’m interested in solving real life problems with Data Science and Optimization.
-- 🌱 I’m currently learning:
+- 🌱 I'm currently working in projects to compose my my portfolio.
-  - AWS Cloud;
-  - Big Data tools like PySpark;
-  - Docker in general;
+- 🌱 And I’m learning in the process:
-  - Machine Learning topics;
+  - Machine Learning topics like artificial neural networks;
+  - AWS Cloud in general;
 - 💞️ I’m looking to collaborate on projects in my areas of interest.
 - 📫 How to reach me ...